 How to Make Friends and Do Epic Stuff

 Go to or host multiple events and it’s likely you’ll get to know people and they’ll get to know you.
 At this point (or possibly earlier for the adventurous), you can extend or accept invitations for gatherings outside of the traditional meetup boundaries.
-These can blossom into deeper friendships, linked together with common interests and scheduled events that facilitate regular interaction.
+These can blossom into deeper friendships.

 Depending on your frame of reference, the regularly scheduled meetup events may be epic.
 These could be a bucket-list trip, a 100-mile bike ride, or a challenging hike.
 But if you’re looking for something more, perhaps an overseas hiking trip or a marathon in a destination city, a meetup group may allow you to make friends and extend your network of friends to accompany you.
 In addition, you may be more likely to identify resources that can help you make your epic activities happen.
 For example, your expanded network may include people who have experiences and expertise that can guide you in your planning and inspire you to realize your dreams.